reqnroll/Reqnroll/docs/installation/setup-project.md

 dotnet add package Reqnroll.MsTest
 ```

-Although the Reqnroll tests can be mixed with normal unit tests in the same .NET project, for clarity it is recommended to create a separate project for your Reqnroll BDD scenarios.
+Although the Reqnroll tests can be mixed with normal unit tests in the same .NET project, for the sake of clarity it is recommended to create a separate project for your Reqnroll BDD scenarios.